clarinsi/STARK/README.md

 # STARK: a tool for analyzing dependency (sub-)trees
 STARK is a highly customizable tool designed for extracting and analyzing different types of syntactic (sub-)trees from parsed corpora (treebanks).
 It quantifies these trees with respect to frequency and provides other useful statistics, such as the strength of association between the nodes of a tree and its significance in comparison to another treebank.
-STARK is primarily aimed at processing treebanks based on the [Universal Dependencies](https://universaldependencies.org/) annotation scheme, but it also takes any other single-rooted dependency treebank in the CONLL-U format as input.
+STARK is primarily aimed at processing treebanks based on the [Universal Dependencies](https://universaldependencies.org/) annotation scheme, but it also takes any other dependency treebank in the CONLL-U format as input.

 ## Installation and execution
 Install Python 3 on your system (https://www.python.org/downloads/).